vornex-gh/B787-Discord-Theme/README.md

 2. Click "Themes" and above click the "Open themes folder" button and drag the downloaded .css file that was given in the the repo.

-3. Toggle the swtich and you're done.
+3. Toggle the switch and you're done.